ringcentral/ringcentral-php/README.md

 # How to demo?

-Clone the repo and create a file `demo/_credentials.php`:
+Clone the repo and create a file `demo/_credentials.php` copy the contents from the file 'demo/_credentialsSample.php' as shown below:

 ```php
 return array(